open-education-hub/operating-systems/content/chapters/app-interact/lab/content/password-cracker.md

 A `Pool` object has, among others, a function called `map`.
 `map` takes a function, together with an array of values, and applies this function on each value from the array.
-At the first glance it might look like the usual `map` function, but with the key difference that the function application is done by the processes from the pool.
+At first glance, it might look like the usual `map` function, but with the key difference that the function application is done by the processes from the pool.

 In other words, the work is distributed to the worker processes from the pool, and all the communication that we had to handle in the previous examples is done behind the scenes, greatly simplifying the code.